Estimate Consumption from a Bill Total

 - If a tariff includes historical peak demand ratchets (e.g., where past demand affects current pricing), Bill Solve does not retain past demand values and may misplace consumption into incorrect rate categories.

-When to Use Bill Solve vs. Alternative Methods
+When to use Bill Solve vs. alternative methods

-⚠️ Consider Alternative Methods if your tariff includes demand-based pricing, historical ratchets, or shifting tier structures.
+Consider alternative methods if your tariff includes demand-based pricing, historical ratchets, or shifting tier structures.

-Monthly Bill Solve Request
+Monthly Bill Solve request

-POST /rest/v1/accounts/pid/sce-cust/calculate/
+POST /rest/v1/accounts/pid/{providerAccountId}/calculate/{

-"fromDateTime": "2015-11-25",
+"fromDateTime": "{billingPeriodStart}",

-"toDateTime": "2015-12-28",
+"toDateTime": "{billingPeriodEnd}",

 "billingPeriod": "true",